ASN Aircraft accident Douglas C-53D-DO (DC-3) 209 Straits of Florida

 MSN: 11643

-Crew:Fatalities: 3 / Occupants: 3
+Fatalities:Fatalities: 3 / Occupants: 3

-Location:Straits of Florida ( Atlantic Ocean)
+Location:Straits of Florida - Atlantic Ocean

-Phase: En route (ENR)
+Phase: En route

 Nature:Military

-Departure airport:Havana-José Martí International Airport (HAV/MUHA), Cuba
+Departure airport:Havana-José Martí International Airport (HAV/MUHA)

-Destination airport:Miami International Airport, FL (MIA/KMIA), United States of America
+Destination airport:Miami International Airport, FL (MIA/KMIA)

 Narrative: